akostrik/CPP_module_42/README.md

 ### public / private / protected data
 * public members are accessible from outside the class
-* privat: members cannot be accessed or viewed from outside the class
+* private: members cannot be accessed or viewed from outside the class
 * protected: members cannot be accessed from outside the class, however, they can be accessed in inherited classes

-### private public protected function
+### public / private / protected function
 * see private / public / protected data modifiers

 ### public / private / ptotected inheritance